-So you’re ready to start your Internet marketing empire.
-Before you spend a lot of money to establish your business, consider the 10 points below and make sure you’re in compliance with various online advertising laws.
+So you’re ready to launch an Internet marketing empire.
+Before you spend a lot of money establishing your business, consider the 10 points below to make sure you’re in compliance with various online advertising laws.

 - Form a Limited Liability Company (LLC) or a C-Corp that elects sub-chapter S status.

-- For companies involved with affiliate marketing, consider placing disclaimers before links to other advertisers’ sites with whom you have no direct relationship or are unsure of the product being marketed.
+- For companies involved with affiliate marketing, consider placing disclaimers before links to other advertisers’ sites with whom you have no direct relationship or are unsure of the marketed product.

-- Ensure you receive the full benefits of copyright protection by placing a statement like “© of XYZ”, with your name or company name in place of XYZ, at the bottom of every page of content on your site.
+- Ensure you receive the full benefits of copyright protection by placing a statement like “© of XYZ”, with your name or company name in place of XYZ, at the bottom of every page on your website.
 Register your trademark or service mark with state and federal agencies.
-Make sure you are not infringing on anyone else’s copyrights or trademarks.
+Make sure you’re not infringing on a copyright or trademarks.

-- If you are outsourcing any of your content writing, make sure you have written contracts or agreements in place with freelancers — and make sure those contracts transfer any and all rights (of the work) to you.
+- If you’re outsourcing your content writing, make sure you have written contracts or agreements in place with freelancers — and make sure those contracts transfer any and all rights (of the work) to you.

-- Your site should have a Digital Millenium Copyright Act Notice that allows people to contact you, or your service provider, if they believe you’re hosting infringing content.
+- Your site should have a Digital Millennium Copyright Act Notice that allows people to contact you, or your service provider, if they believe you’re hosting infringing content.

 - Know the difference between resale rights, master resale rights, and private label rights.

-- Make sure that you hire an experienced attorney that is familiar with internet marketing laws to draft your contracts.
-Make sure the provision in your contracts regarding disputes is in your favor.
+- Hire an experienced attorney familiar with internet marketing laws to draft your contracts.
+Make sure contract provisions regarding disputes is in your favor.

-- If you are providing a testimonial (endorsement) for a product or service, it must be truthful and you must disclose any connection to the advertiser that might materially affect your credibility.
-Consider placing a statement at the footer of your webpage that states you’re an authorized affiliate for any of the advertised products.
+- If you’re providing a testimonial (endorsement) for a product or service, it must be truthful and you must disclose any connection to the advertiser that might materially affect credibility.
 Also, know the Dot Com Disclosures, backwards and forwards.